pgagnidze/browser-extension/README.md

 ### Features

 - **Ad-hoc Instructions Execution:** Utilize GPT-4 to automate repetitive actions with immediate instructions.
 - **Export as Owloops Test Script:** Seamlessly export recordings from Chrome DevTools Recorder for quick test script generation.
+(This feature relies on the [owloops-chrome-recorder](https://github.com/Owloops/owloops-chrome-recorder) library)
 - **Research Preview:** Currently in the research preview phase, inviting users to test and contribute towards improving the extension.

 ### Installation Instructions